-As at 31 December 2020 the Organisation has issued financial guarantee of GEL 2,200 thousand (At 31 December 2019: USD 850 thousand) to a Georgian Commercial Bank to secure loan of a related party with premium rate of 2%.
+As at 31 December 2021 and 2020 the Organisation has issued financial guarantee of GEL 2,200 thousand to a Georgian Commercial Bank to secure loan of a related party with premium rate of 2%.
 The period of the guarantee is 10 years.
 The loan is secured by the property, for which the related party obtained the loan.
 The property (residential-commercial building in Tbilisi) is pledged under the same loan as a primary security.
-Additionally, as at 31 December 2020 and 2019, the Organisation pledged USD 500 thousand of loans to customers' portfolio as second mortgage to a Georgian bank to secure loan of a related party.
 Based on management's assessment, there is a remote chance of default.
-As at 31 December 2020 and 2019 the Organisation allocated financial guarantee in Stage 1 for the purposes of identifying expected credit loss under IFRS 9.
-Management estimates that ECL is immaterial at reporting date.
+As at 31 December 2021 and 2020 the Organisation allocated financial guarantee in Stage 1 for the purposes of identifying expected credit loss under IFRS 9.
+Management estimates that ECL is immaterial at reporting date